nwisbeta/github.io/pages/app_design/about.md

 Implementing clinical mobile applications requires care.
 Designers and developers must seek clinical and/or information governance guidance and sign off, in case of any doubt about real-world impact of the app function.

+# Exceptions

+Exceptions to these standards may be considered necessary to optimise UI and/or UX.
+These must always be accompanied by the appropriate documentation, including senior stakeholder sign-off, linked to the development checklists.